PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or sore, swollen breasts.

 For women who have premenstrual dysphoric disorder that persists despite other treatments, a gonadotropin-releasing hormone (GnRH) agonist (such as leuprolide or goserelin), given by injection, may help relieve symptoms.
 GnRH agonists are a synthetic form of a hormone produced by the body.
 GnRH agonists cause the ovaries to produce less estrogen and progesterone.
 Thus, they help control the rapid fluctuations in hormone levels that occur before menstrual periods and that contribute to symptoms.
 Women are usually also given estrogen plus a progestin, taken in a low dose by mouth or a patch Skin patches Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more .

 As a last resort for women who have severe symptoms that cannot be controlled with other treatments, doctors may offer surgery.
 Removing the ovaries eliminates menstrual cycles and thus eliminates PMS symptoms.
-However, removing the ovaries has the same effects as menopause Menopause Menopause is the permanent end of menstrual periods and thus of fertility.
-For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , including increasing the risk of osteoporosis and other problems associated with menopause Symptoms after menopause Menopause is the permanent end of menstrual periods and thus of fertility.
+However, removing the ovaries has the same effects as menopause Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , including increasing the risk of osteoporosis and other problems associated with menopause Symptoms after menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more .
 To lessen or prevent some of these effects, doctors typically suggest that these women take hormone therapy that contains estrogen and a progestin or progesterone until they reach the average age for menopause (about age 51).

 Drugs Mentioned In This Article